drupalsocialinitiative/social_api_examples/social_auth_example/README.txt

 HOW IT WORKS
 ------------

-User can click on the Google+ logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/google, so theming and customizing the button or link is very flexible.
+Users can click on the Google+ logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/example, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/google link, it automatically takes user to Google Accounts for authentication.
+When the user opens the /user/login/example link, it automatically takes the user to Google Accounts for authentication.
 Google then returns the user to Drupal site.
 If we have an existing Drupal user with the same email address provided by Google, that user is logged in.
 Otherwise a new Drupal user is created.